Pheels/miro-underline-text/readme.md

-Adds next frame functionality to miro in edit mode, which is normally only available in presentation mode.

-If no frame selected, it selects the first one.
+Adds functionality to underline text within a post it note on miro.